 India and its vibrant culture is over 5000 years old.
 It has seen different ages, religious mix, various hierarchies of people aka culture.
 And, every time, history tells us the story of the hero of that era.

-Mythological Hero: When the word India did not exist and this land spread far and wide.
+Epic Hero: When the word India did not exist and this land spread far and wide.
 When having a personal god was not a rarity.
 When ideals established the divide between the good and the deviated.
 When miracles were commonplace.
 When concepts of life and the universe were being passed on to man.
-It was a time when scriptures created Mythological heroes, whose concepts won the hearts of people and they started to belong.
+It was a time when scriptures created Epic heroes, whose concepts won the hearts of people and they started to belong.
 The rich culture and heritage of India’s glorious past found its nucleus during this era.
-Our mythological heroes of Bharat who would be our spiritual role models got ingrained in our rituals and religion.
+Soon enough, our spiritual role models or their representatives who walked the earth, got ingrained in our rituals and religion, powerful enough to lead with interpretations of their doctrines.

 Historical Hero: Slowly man started drawing borders and resources became a key vantage to forge an identity.
 At a time, when conquest was key, the power to control played havoc as warriors started to use force to usurp territory and make their mark.
 Some would plunder and go back while some chose to settle down in a new environ to make it their home.
 Either ways, culture got diluted and the era of co-existence dawned upon man.
 Life became a yardstick to accept or rebel, and not every time the original inhabitants got a choice.
 Over centuries, India changed its fabric to accommodate other religions and races and history started its recording of events that gave us new heroes.
 Some by force, some by choice, some by the idea of freedom when a united India snatched its consciousness back.